Dolibarr/dolibarr/htdocs/modulebuilder/template/README.md

 ### Translations

-Translations can be define manually by editing files into directories [langs](langs).
+Translations can be define manually by editing files into directories *langs*.

 <!--
 This module contains also a sample configuration for Transifex, under the hidden directory [.tx](.tx), so it is possible to manage translation using this service.